mandober/debrief.math/math.GLOSSARY.md

 ## Ordered type system
 Ordered type systems discard exchange, contraction, and weakening: every variable is used exactly once in the order it was introduced.
 Ordered types can be used to model stack-based memory allocation (contrast with linear types which can be used to model heap-based memory allocation).
 Without the exchange property, an object may only be used when at the top of the modelled stack, after which it is popped off resulting in every variable being used exactly once in the order it was introduced.

+## Object language
+A language undergoing definition is called an object language, while the language we use to discuss it is called a meta language.

 ## Phenomenon
 In metaphysics, the *noumenon* is a posited object or event that exists independently of human sense or perception.
 The term noumenon is generally used in relation to the term **phenomenon**, which refers to anything that can be apprehended by, or is an object of, the senses.